armandursei/NIghtstand-Watch/README.md

 # Nightstand-Watch
+An Arduino bedside clock that helps monitor daily activities
 - implementation of sound alarm functionality
 - displaying environment parameters - temperature and humidity
 - the use of a graphic display